Kurense/kurense.com/about/careers.md

 ## Equal Opportunity Employer

-At Innovative Card Solutions, we are committed to equal employment opportunities for all without regard for race, religion, sex, national origin, disability, veteran's status, or other legally protected classes.
+At Kurensē, we are committed to equal employment opportunities for all without regard for race, religion, sex, national origin, disability, veteran's status, or other legally protected classes.